tszheichoi/awesome-sensor-logger/README.md

 Sensor Logger lets you scan for, and choose to record BLE sensors, and will record their advertisements in the log.
 Sensor Logger supports this method of reporting values, but is generally unaware of how any particular sensor encodes its values out of the box.
 Therefore, Sensor Logger records the advertisement (and in particular the manufacturer data field) and leaves the interpretation of these records to a later postprocessing step.
 This means that any - existing or yet-to-be-designed - BLE sensor using this reporting method is supported by Sensor Logger in principle.

 For select sensors, such as https://bthome.io/, Sensor Logger does support additional proper decoding, see https://github.com/tszheichoi/sensor-ble for more information.
-If you wish help contribute more decoders, do reach out / see README in that repo.
+If you wish to help contribute more decoders, do reach out / see README in that repo.

 You should also check out this custom-built sensor -- an example project which has been verified to work with Sensor Logger: https://github.com/mhaberler/flowsensor.